 Contributed by Damien Diecke, Founder and Head Coach at School of Attraction

 Many of us have a mixed relationship with Valentine’s Day.
 On the one hand, it’s a day for unspoken crushes to come out of the woodwork and for lovers to re-connect and be reminded of how much they mean to each other.
 On the other hand, it can put undue pressure for men and women to organise something that feels ‘special’.
-And on a day when long stem roses can be had for the bargain price of $100, the word ‘special’ is usually code for ‘eye-wateringly expensive’.
+And on a day when long-stem roses can cost upwards of $100, the word ‘special’ can be code for ‘eye-wateringly expensive’.

-Fortunately for those of us watching our wallets, there are simply ways to create a romantic Valentine’s Day date without breaking the bank.
+Fortunately for those of us watching our wallets, there are simple ways to create a romantic Valentine’s Day date without breaking the bank.

 So, why not treat your Valentine to one of these five dates that cost less than $10?

 Is there a better way to celebrate the warm Valentine’s weather than to have a picnic somewhere beautiful?
 Picnics don’t need to be pricey to be romantic – go to a bakery and buy a nice long baguette, head to the shops and buy some dip, bring a comfy rug from home and a bluetooth speaker if you have one.
 Voila – you can enjoy the sunset together with chilled tunes on a rug pulling apart your baguette and enjoying each other’s company.

 2) Sunset walk with gelato

 It doesn’t matter where you live, there will most likely be beautiful natural scenery somewhere in your area.
 Why not take your Valentine for an early evening walk along the water’s edge.
 Then, as the day is ending, buy a gelato and sit on a bench to watch the sunset?
 It’s the simple moments like this that couples remember.